Wiredcraft/test-mobile/QR-generator/QR-generator-solution.md

 # QR-generator

 ## Design
 To accomplish this task, I created an ASP.NET API Server and a Kotlin Android Client.
+[Try it out in the Web Browser!](https://appetize.io/embed/nwmw280f28cg1cwkgrk9aw2adr?device=nexus5&scale=75&orientation=portrait&osVersion=7.1)

-### Server
+## Server
-API Server (QRCodeSeedGenerator) that provides a single GET interface
+API Server build on ASP.NET Web API that provides a single GET interface.
+- In a nutshell, GET /api/seed returns a random string seed and a datetime expires_at value.
+- The server is hosted on AWS: [http://qrcodeseedgenerator-dev.us-west-2.elasticbeanstalk.com/api/seed](http://qrcodeseedgenerator-dev.us-west-2.elasticbeanstalk.com/api/seed)
+- The files for the server live in the QR-generator/QRCodeSeedGenerator directory.

 #### Description
 Unfortunately there is a considerable amount of boilerplate to this ASP.NET Web Api Project, but these are the 3 most important files: